flagrama/OoT-Randomizer-Daily-Challenge-Discord-Bot/README.md

 ### Configure Settings

 Rename `settings.json.default` to `settings.json` and then modify the configuration to suit your needs.
-By default no `discord_token`, `discord_channel_id` or `output_directory` are provided.
+By default no `discord_token` or `output_directory` are provided.
 There is also no limitation on which users can run commands.
 Ensure you replace `@everyone` with appropriate rules.
 Keep in mind only `@everyone` has the `@` in its role name normally. `spoiler_users` is a list of Discord User IDs as strings that will always be sent DMs containing the spoiler log for the generated seed.

 In `settings_weighted` aside from `other` options all `weight` values in each section must add up to `1` or else an error will occur.
 You however do not need to keep all the options.
 You can remove any you don't want at all, just remember to keep the sum `weight` values `1`.